-- The replacement hub and bearing assembly is available as a pre-assembled assembly, Landoll 210880 for your convenience.
+- 1. The replacement hub and bearing assembly is available as a pre-assembled assembly (Landoll P/N 210880).
 Should you choose, the wear parts are also available in a kit to re-build the disc hub.
-Landoll kit 219945 includes the essential wear parts to rebuild a disc hub in the field.
-When rebuilding disc hubs in the field it is highly recommended that you obtain a die, Landoll 218733, to assist in the proper assembly of the components in the hub assembly.
-Landoll Company, LLC will not accept responsibility for, or warranty hub assemblies re-built in the field. - 2.
-Clean the O-Ring groove and the surfaces between the hub face and the correlating disc surface.
-Failure to clean the surfaces mentioned above, can cause the disc blade to loosen and cause water to infiltrate the bearing area. - 3.
-Always replace the 1-8 flanged top lock nut, (Landoll Part No. 174732.) when repairing or replacing the hub assembly. - 4.
-Apply Loctite Primer 7649 or 7471 to spindle bolt treads. - 5.
-Use several drops of Loctite 271 when assembling the spindle nut - 6.
-Always torque the flange top lock nut to approximately 200-250 foot pounds of torque immediately after applying the Loctite 271.
+Landoll kit 219945 includes the essential wear parts to rebuild a disc hub in the field. - When rebuilding disc hubs in the field it is highly recommended that you obtain a die, Landoll 218733, to assist in the proper assembly of the components in the hub assembly.
+Landoll Corporation will not accept responsibility for, or warranty hub assemblies re-built in the field. - 2.
+When installing the hub assembly on the shank, torque the flange top lock nut to approximately 200-250 foot pounds of torque immediately after applying Loctite 271. - 3.
+When replacing the disc blade on the disc hub, clean the O-Ring groove and the surfaces between the hub face and the correlating disc surface.
+Failure to clean the surfaces mentioned above, can cause the disc blade to loosen and cause water to infiltrate the bearing area.